-- Hiking three times per week (stretching too)
+- Hiking at least 3 times per week (stretching too)

-- Listening to guided meditations & uplifting spiritual talks (while soaking in a epsom salt + lavender bath)
+- Listening to guided meditations & uplifting spiritual talks while snuggling with my favorite blanket

 - Nourishing my body with green juice, green smoothies and greens

-- Lights out at 10pm, eyes open at 7am
+- Lights out at 10pm, eyes open at 6am—sleep rocks

 - Accepting help from others

-- Releasing resentment, anger and frustration (the top mental blocks that make me cranky)
+- Releasing resentment, anger and frustration—the mental blocks that make me cranky

-- Connecting with my uber close circle of friends and family (and not feeling guilty if I can’t connect with everyone else)
+- Connecting with my close circle of friends and family, and not feeling guilty if I can’t connect with everyone else

-- Forcing myself to stay awake to answer every single email, way past the point when my brain is capable of making cohesive sentences
+- Forcing myself to stay awake to answer every single email

 - Saying yes to obligations I dread